raelldottin/raelldottin/README.md

+I envision a future where each of my online personas operates through a distinct neural network.
 <!--

 Some might mistakenly compare me to Lupin because of misguided perceptions, but I resonate more with the Laughing Man from 'Ghost in the Shell: Standalone Complex.'
 It's fascinating how childhood dreams can leave such a profound mark.